microsoft/spoor/docs/tutorials/fibonacci.md

       }
     ```

-Each call to `LogFunctionEntry` and `LogFunctionExit` contains a number
+Each call to `LogFunctionEntry` and `LogFunctionExit` contains a single numeric
 argument.
 This number uniquely identifies the function in your program and is
 logged in the trace at runtime. `fib.spoor_symbols` maps these numbers to debug
 data to symbolize the trace offline.